tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 instead of relying on a centralized service.

-One example is RideAustin, a ride-sharing service in Austin that links riders directly to vehicle operators.
+One example is RideAustin, a ride-sharing service that links riders directly to vehicle operators.

 ---